What is a hearing loss?

 Your medical history, or history, is a very important component of the overall diagnosis of a hearing loss.
-With your medical history, your ear, nose and throat doctor learns the important clues about what the reason for the hearing loss could be and whether it is actually such.
+With your medical history, your ear, nose and throat doctor will learn the important clues as to what could be the reason for the hearing loss and whether it is actually a hearing loss.

 In this way, the causes can be better narrowed down.
-If, on the other hand, there are no specific clues on the hearing loss, other methods can be used for a specific diagnosis.
+On the other hand, if there are no specific clues for the hearing loss, other methods can be used for a specific diagnosis.
 These include:

-On the basis of these examinations, the doctor determines the condition of the auditory nerve.
-He then may or may not rule out the disease of the auditory nerve as the reason for hearing loss.
+Using these tests, the doctor determines the condition of the auditory nerve.
+He can then rule out or not rule out the disease of the auditory nerve as the reason for hearing loss.

-In this test, you listen to sounds alternately in both ears.
-The volume is different strengths and is adjusted with your help until you can hear equally well in both ears.
-This is more or less a subjective hearing test.
+In this test, you listen to sounds in both ears alternately.
+The volume varies and is adjusted with your help until you can hear equally well in both ears.
+It is effectively a subjective hearing test.
 By comparing it to your healthy ear, the degree of hearing loss and the hearing threshold can be determined.

 What does ABR mean?

-It measures the vibration of sound that travels from the brainstem to the cerebral cortex.
-If the vibrations can be measured in the cortex, your doctor assumes your cochlea is fine.
+It measures the vibration of sound that travels from the brainstem to the cortex.
+If the vibrations can be measured in the cortex, your doctor will assume that your cochlea is fine.